cpm-cmake/CPM.cmake/README.md

 This can also be set as an environmental variable.

 ### CPM_SET_RECOMMENDED_CMAKE_POLICIES

-If set, CPM will default the following CMake policies to `NEW` for all packages brought in via CPM
+If set, CPM will default the following CMake policies to `NEW` for all packages brought in via CPM.

-  * CMP0077 - The option() command does nothing when a normal variable of the given name already exists.
+  * [CMP0077](https://cmake.org/cmake/help/latest/policy/CMP0077.html) - The option() command does nothing when a normal variable of the given name already exists.
-  * CMP0126 - The set(CACHE) command will not remove an existing normal variable of the given name.
+  * [CMP0126](https://cmake.org/cmake/help/latest/policy/CMP0126.html) - The set(CACHE) command will not remove an existing normal variable of the given name.
-  * CMP0135 - Use the download time for timestamps, instead of the timestamps in the archive.
-This allows for proper rebuilds when a projects url changes
+  * [CMP0135](https://cmake.org/cmake/help/latest/policy/CMP0135.html) - Use the download time for timestamps, instead of the timestamps in the archive.
+This allows for proper rebuilds when a projects url changes.

 ## Local package override